yasinreisoglu/Kodluyoruz/README.md

 # KODLUYORUZ

 ---

-- Bu proje dönem sonu ödevi için yapılmıştır.
-- Amacı kod bilgisi olamayan veya düşük seviyede olan kişilerin kendilerini geliştirmesidir.
-- Proje 3 dil öğretmeyi amaçlamıştır.
-Bunlar C, Java, Python'dır.
+- This application created for term project.
+- The goal is
+- The goal is for people who do not have code knowledge or have a low level to improve themselves.
+- The project intends to teach three languages.
+These are C, Java, Python.

 ---

-- Kullanılan teknolojiler şunlardır;
-- Sitenin ana düzen ve arkaplan işlemleri için HTML CSS JS.
-- Kod derlemek için ise jdoodle'ın sağladığı ücretsiz API kaynağını kullandık.

----
-##### Yasin Reisoglu ve Mehmet Oğuz Ekşi tarafından hazırlandı - Mayıs 2020.
+##### Created by Yasin Reisoglu & Mehmet Oğuz Ekşi - May 2020.